-A total of 37 pseudoscorpion specimens were collected from the dorsal and ventral furs of the live bat species, Pipistrellus coromandra captured from 6 different roosts in Lakhimpur-Kheri, Uttar Pradesh, India in 2017-2018 (Fig. 1).
-Out of 25 captured bats, 7 bats (2 males and 5 females) were found to be associated with pseudoscorpions.
-Collected pseudoscorpion species was identified as Chelifer (Cheiridium) museorum (Leach, 1817) belongs to the class Arachnida, order Pseudoscorpiones and family Cheiridiidae.
-They were mostly collected from the abdominal furs of bats.
-Chelifer museorum is also known as book pseudoscorpion.
-They were measured 0.89 to 1.36 mm in length.
-The pedipalps were very long (longer than body), measuring 0.97 to 1.64 mm when extended.
+A total of 37 pseudoscorpion specimens were collected from the dorsal and ventral furs of the live bat species, Pipistrellus coromandra captured from 6 six different roosts in Lakhimpur-Kheri, Uttar Pradesh, India in 2017-2018 (Fig. 1).
+Out of 25 captured bats, 7 seven bats (2 two males and 5 five females) were found to be associated with pseudoscorpions.
+Collected pseudoscorpion species was identified as Chelifer (Cheiridium) museorum (Pseudoscorpiones: Cheiridiidae).
+(Leach, 1817) belongs to the class Arachnida, order Pseudoscorpiones and family Cheiridiidae.
+They The specimens were mostly collected from the abdominal furs of bats.
+Chelifer Cheiridium museorum is also known as book pseudoscorpion.
+They were measured 0.89 to 1.36\mm in length.
+The pedipalps were very long (longer than body), measuring 0.97 to 1.64 mm\-when extended.
 The body was teardrop-shaped and colour ranged from yellowish to dark brown however, the pedipalps are typically dark brown.
 The abdomen had 12 segments, but only 10 of which were easily visible.
 On dorsal surface, tergite contained pigment granules that were interlaced together.
 The cephalothorax had one pair of less developed eyes (Fig. 2).
-This pseudoscorpion species were found only to be associated with those bats that were heavily infested with ectoparasites.
+This pseudoscorpion species were yeas found only to be associated with those bats that were heavily infested with ectoparasites.